WDI-SEA/react-development-course-materials/Instructor-Guide.md

 > This document is the source of all knowledge for the course.
 ----

+## Overview
 This course introduces students to the basics of the React JavaScript library.
-## Overview

-Students engage in hands-on, project-based learning.
+In every unit, students engage in hands-on, project-based learning.

 React Development students will:

 - Explore new concepts and tools through expert-led lectures and discussions.
 - Complete coding exercises to reinforce newly learned skills.